yejiayu/huobi-chain/CONTRIBUTING.md

 # Contributing

-Our goal is to make contributing to the `muta` project easy and transparent.
+Our goal is to make contributing to the `huobi-chain` project easy and transparent.

 When contributing to this repository, please first discuss the change you wish to make via issue, or any other method with the community before making a change.